 In 2003, the two governments handed over control of the entire line to a private consortium, Transrail.
 Little investment has been put into the lines and they remains in poor condition.
 Services are erratic, and sometimes suspended for long periods.

-In 2012, a project to upgrade the 1230km railway from Dakar to Bamako in Mali, which would include conversion to standard gauge.
+In 2012, a project was announced to upgrade the 1230km railway from Dakar to Bamako in Mali, which would include conversion to standard gauge.

 Flag image from CIA World Factbook